Maciej-Woszczek/Revit-BIM-Automation-Tools/README.md

     ⚠️ Note: This script requires configuration to match your company's specific parameter names (e.g., "Apparent Power" vs "Load").
         It has been tested on sample data but requires validation on a real-world project to ensure edge cases are handled.

-3. Export Lighting Fixtures by Linked Room
+4. Export Lighting Fixtures by Linked Room (pyRevit script)

 Generates a comprehensive lighting fixture report grouped by Room, capable of resolving rooms inside Linked Models.